 A team of people from various churches have been trained as CAP money coaches to deliver the CAP Money Course around Bicester.
 The aim is to help those who are struggling financially to gain control of their money and free them from the burden of debt.

-Bicester Food Bank
+Bicester Christain Action (BCA)

-The Food Bank gives boxes of nutritionally balanced food and support to people experiencing emotional or financial crisis.
-The Bicester Food Bank has recently moved to a new premise in Wesley Lane, Bicester.
+BCA is the charity that runs the Food Bank in Bicester gives boxes of nutritionally balanced food and support to people experiencing emotional or financial crisis.
+It continues to be busier than ever.
+This year ECB has also joined BCA and Hope into Action in running a refugee house for two Ukrainian families who otherwise be homeless to enable them to have affordable housing in the midst of the housing crisis in Bicester.

 Plans for future periods